 Kismet of Kings (“KoK”) serves Black and Brown male students ages 11-18 in Jersey City, New Jersey.
 The program engages this population, many of whom are from low income households, in academic and social learning opportunities.
-In the wake of COVID19 which has disproportionately impacted black and brown communities, KoK, though a constructivist learning approach, engages at-risk youth through mentoring and educational programming to create opportunities for college-readiness and expanding their entrepreneurial mindset.
+In the wake of COVID19 which has disproportionately impacted black and brown communities, KoK, though a constructivist learning approach, engages vulnerable youth through mentoring and educational programming to create opportunities for college-readiness and expanding their entrepreneurial mindset.
 KoK seeks out mentors from diverse professional backgrounds including, but not limited to, individuals involved with the legal system, public service, law enforcement, and the private sector in order to instill in our students that they are supported.
 By bridging the gap in opportunity, we seek to assist students in envisioning and executing their dreams.

 Kismet of Kings fosters supportive mentor/mentee relationships with community leaders in Jersey City, NJ that will promote increased academic success, positive self-image and unwavering character in order to create productive members of society.
 It provides warranted constructive modeling and a variety of opportunities for teens to explore cultural-historical pedagogy.
 A few core principles are central to KoK practices and are supported by this training curriculum: